santoshvandari/Elephant/Readme.md

 - **Dashboard Updates**: Real-time updates on the web interface

 #### Community Engagement
-Nigrani fosters community engagement by:
+EMCS fosters community engagement by:
 - **Involving Villagers**: Active participation in the monitoring process
 - **Authority Notification**: Simultaneous alerts to local authorities and wildlife conservation organizations
 - **Educational Programs**: Awareness campaigns about harmonious coexistence with wildlife
 - **Feedback Systems**: Encouraging villager reports and system effectiveness feedback

-### Benefits of Nigrani
+### Benefits of EMCS

 ####  Enhanced Safety
-By promptly detecting and alerting villagers to elephant presence, Nigrani significantly reduces the risk of human-wildlife conflicts and potential injuries or fatalities.
+By promptly detecting and alerting villagers to elephant presence, EMCS significantly reduces the risk of human-wildlife conflicts and potential injuries or fatalities.

 ####  Minimized Crop Damage
 Timely alerts enable farmers to take preventive measures, such as reinforcing fences or deploying deterrents, minimizing crop damage caused by elephant incursions.

 ####  Conservation Efforts
-By mitigating conflicts and promoting peaceful coexistence, Nigrani contributes to wildlife conservation by reducing retaliatory killings and fostering positive conservation attitudes.
+By mitigating conflicts and promoting peaceful coexistence, EMCS contributes to wildlife conservation by reducing retaliatory killings and fostering positive conservation attitudes.

 ####  Cost-Effective Solution
-Compared to traditional methods like hiring human guards or erecting physical barriers, Nigrani offers a cost-effective and scalable technology solution for efficient monitoring and alerting.
+Compared to traditional methods like hiring human guards or erecting physical barriers, EMCS offers a cost-effective and scalable technology solution for efficient monitoring and alerting.

 ##  Features